dotnet/docs/docs/fsharp/using-fsharp-on-azure/other-azure-services.md

 ---
-title: Using F# on Azure
+title: Using other Azure services with F#
-description: Guide to using Azure services with F#
+description: Guide to using other Azure services with F#
 author: sylvanc
 ms.date: 11/04/2021
 ms.custom: "devx-track-fsharp"
 ---

-# Using F\# on Azure
+# Using other Azure services with F\#

-F# is a superb language for cloud programming and is frequently used to write web applications, cloud services, cloud-hosted microservices, and for scalable data processing.

-In the following sections, you will find resources on how to use a range of Azure services with F#.
+In the following sections, you will find resources on how to use a range of other Azure services with F#.

 > [!NOTE]
 > If a particular Azure service isn't in this documentation set, please consult either the Azure Functions or .NET documentation for that service.
 Some Azure services are language-independent and require no language-specific documentation and are not listed here.